ReneBourdeth/Fibonacci-Sequence-Converter/README.md

 The Fibonacci sequence is a series of numbers in which each number is the sum of the two that precede it.

-# How it works/ What it does
+# How it works / What it does

 This program converts decimal numbers to the fibonacci sequence numbers.